strues/retinajs/README.md

 # retina.js

-## BIG NEWS (June 4, 2017)

-Hi everyone.
-As some of you may know, retina.js was originally the product of a company called Imulus.
-Imulus closed a while back and, at this point, I just don't have the time to maintain it anymore.
-However, it's a pretty cool little script and a lot of people use it so I don't want to see it discontinued.
-I think the _right_ thing to do is to give it back to the FOSS community.
-So if you're interested in taking it over, get in touch with me either through Github or Twitter (@jnewmanux) and I'll transfer ownership to the person/org that I think will give it the most love.

-Thanks!

 > Retina.js has been updated to version 2.0!
 With this update, the API has changed a bit.
 Make sure to go over this README before updating.

 ### JavaScript, Sass, Less, and Stylus helpers for rendering high-resolution image variants